×

 Proving liability in medical malpractice cases requires showing that:

 While some medical malpractice cases are comparatively straightforward, others may get highly complicated.
-For example, if a doctor in a hospital prescribed the correct medication for you, and a nurse mistakenly added another medication to your IV solution bag, it may be easy enough to prove the error and pinpoint the responsible caretaker.
+For example, suppose a doctor in a hospital prescribed the correct medication for you, and a nurse mistakenly added another medication to your IV solution bag.
+In that case, proving the error and pinpointing the responsible caretaker may be easy.
 If your case involves less clear-cut mistakes or implicates several staff members, each of whom may be partly responsible, establishing liability may be more difficult.

 How Medical Practitioners May Refute Malpractice Claims

-Because medical negligence and malpractice cases are so complex, it’s important to work with an experienced medical malpractice lawyer.
-Your attorney will be able to provide an accurate evaluation of your case and the dedicated legal support you need as you seek compensation for your treatment-related injury or illness.
+Because medical negligence and malpractice cases are so complex, working with an experienced medical malpractice lawyer is important.
+Your attorney can provide an accurate evaluation of your case and the dedicated legal support you need as you seek compensation for your treatment-related injury or illness.

 What You Should Do if You Believe You Received Improper Medical Care